alexanderkoller/pergamon/main.typ

     x
   },

+  // This (together with the field formatters for volume and number below) addresses #46.
+  volume-number-separator: " ",

   format-fields: (
     // highlight my name in all references "parsed-author": (dffmt, value, reference, field, options, style) => {